 We perform periodic credit evaluations of our customers and generally do not require collateral.
 Accounts receivable are due under a range of terms we offer to our customers.
-Discounts are offered as an incentive for early payment.
+Discounts are offered, in most instances, as an incentive for early payment.